Ken Stott

-Kenneth Campbell Stott (born 19 October 1954) is a Scottish stage, television and film actor who won the Laurence Olivier Award for Best Actor in a Supporting Role in 1995 in the play Broken Glass at Royal National Theatre.
-He portrayed the dwarf Balin in The Hobbit film trilogy (2012–2014).
+Kenneth Campbell Stott (born 19 October 1954) is a Scottish stage, television, and film actor.
+His most notable roles include the title character DI John Rebus in the crime fiction-mystery series Rebus (2006–2007) and DCI Red Metcalfe in Messiah (2001–2005).
+Stott also appeared as the dwarf Balin in The Hobbit film trilogy (2012–2014).

-His most notable roles in UK television include the title character DI John Rebus in the crime fiction-mystery series Rebus (2000–2007) and DCI Red Metcalfe in Messiah (2001–2005).
-He played Edward 'Eddie' McKenna in the Scottish BBC miniseries Takin' Over The Asylum (1994) co-starring with David Tennant, and Ian Garrett in the 2014 BBC TV mini-series The Missing alongside James Nesbitt.
+Stott received a Laurence Olivier Award for Best Actor in a Supporting Role for the 1995 play Broken Glass at the Royal National Theatre.
+For his role as Ian Garrett in the 2014 BBC TV mini-series The Missing alongside James Nesbitt, Stott was nominated for a BAFTA Award for Best Supporting Actor and the BAFTA Scotland Award for Best Actor in Television, winning the latter.

-Early life
+Early life and education

-Stott was born in Edinburgh.
+Kenneth Campbell Stott was born in Edinburgh, Scotland on 19 October 1954.
 His mother, Antonia (née Sansica), was a Sicilian lecturer, his father, David Stott, was a Scottish teacher and educational administrator.
 Stott was educated at George Heriot's School in Lauriston, Edinburgh.
-For three years in his youth he fronted a pop-band, but left to pursue his career in acting.
+For three years in his youth he fronted a pop band, but left to pursue his career in acting.

 After attending Mountview Academy of Theatre Arts in London, Stott began working in the theatre for the Royal Shakespeare Company (RSC), but for some years his earnings from acting were minimal and he was forced to support himself by also working as a double glazing salesman.